 - for promotional and marketing purposes, including communicating information about our products and services

-E tū will keep members’ personal data confidential and will take appropriate measures to protect it against loss, theft or misuse and to safeguard members privacy.
-By joining E tū member should understand that we may use some or all of the personal data members have provided for the above purposes.
+E tū will keep all personal data confidential and will take appropriate measures to protect it against loss, theft, or misuse and to safeguard members’ and other users’ privacy.
+By joining E tū, a member should understand that we may use some or all personal data members have provided for the above purposes.
 The primary basis upon which E tū process members’ personal data is it is necessary for the legitimate interests of a trade union.
 E tū’s legitimate interests are broadly defined in the E tū’s Union Rules.